hacks-guide/Guide_Wii/docs/cios.md

     ::: info

-    If you do not see `d2x-v11-beta2-vWii`, exit the installer with B, and make sure your SD card is unlocked.
+    If you do not see the latest version, exit the installer with B, and make sure your SD card is unlocked.

     :::